akorablov/project_data_jobs/README.md

 ![Most Optimal Skills for Data Analysts in the US with Coloring by Technology](PyProject_1/images/Optimal_Skills_Color_DA_US.png)

-*A scatter plot visualizing the most optimal skills (high paying & high demand) for data analysts in the US with color labels for technology.*
+*A scatter plot highlighting the most valuable skills for Data Analysts in the U.S., those that offer both high pay and strong demand, enhanced with color-coded labels by technology type.*

 #### Key Insights: